 - the right to present evidence against the charges,

-- the right to be informed of the outcome of any proceeding.
+- the right to be informed of the outcome of a disciplinary proceeding.

 - Respect for the rights of others, which includes the obligation to refrain from conduct that violates or adversely affects the rights of other members of the Boston College community.

-- The obligation to refrain from conduct in the general community which adversely affects Boston College.
+- The obligation to refrain from behavior in the general community that adversely or negatively reflects on Boston College.

 - The obligation to refrain from interfering with the freedom of expression of others.
-This includes such activities as newspaper thefts, attempting to shout down speakers, and intentional jamming of computer networks.
+This includes such activities as newspaper thefts, attempting to shut down speakers, and intentional interruption of networks, servers, etc.